top of page

 Autophagy Enhancement:

-NAD+ fuels autophagy, your cells' internal recycling system that breaks down and removes damaged components.
+NAD+ fuels autophagy, our cells' internal recycling system that breaks down and removes damaged components.
 Fasting dramatically upregulates autophagy, and adequate NAD+ levels are essential for this process to function optimally.

 Mitochondrial Biogenesis: